-Beaumont Glass and his wife moved into Lehmann’s old rooms in 1987 in order to write a biography on her.
+Beaumont Glass and his wife moved into Lehmann’s old house in 1987 in order to write her biography.
 He had been her assistant at the Music Academy of the West, and his wife had studied with Lehmann.
 Francis Holden gave them complete access to everything remaining in “Orplid,” Lehmann and Holden’s home since 1939.
 There were letters, recordings, and Holden’s memories to draw upon.
 When the work was complete, they searched in vain for a publisher.
 Publishers know that here’s not much money to be made from a biography of a singer of the past.
 Through the connections of Judith Sutcliffe, a publishing house and willing publisher were located right there in Santa Barbara.
 It was arranged that Holden would subsidize the cost of the printing.

 When the actual editing process began, it was discovered that the publisher would only offer such a book if it contained no more than 350 pages.
 Beau’s manuscript, along with the Index, Notes, and my discography came to cover many more pages than that.
 I offered to condense the discography wherever possible, but that didn’t help enough.
 The publisher suggested a smaller font for the discography, to which I agreed.
 But that still didn’t come close to the page limit.
 Roger Levenson and Judith Sutcliffe were brought in to shorten Beau’s text.
 That worked.
-Though Beau was upset at what he considered the loss of much important material, he agreed and the book was ready for the 1988 Lotte Lehmann Centennial.
+Though Beau was upset at what he considered the loss of much important material, he agreed and the book, Lotte Lehmann: A Life In Opera & Song, The Authorized Biography, was ready for the 1988 Lotte Lehmann Centennial.

 Years later, when I was in touch with Beau he told me how he imagined adding back the removed portions and up-dating the text, as new information had been discovered.
 We tried to find a willing publisher, but since his already published book was still available, mostly used at Ebay, no company was interested.
 Nevertheless, Beau and I went through the whole book, adding what he thought was important, making corrections, and up-dating.
 It is this expanded volume that I now offer.
 We agreed to call the “new” biography: Lotte Lehmann: A Documentary Biography by Beaumont Glass.
 His note read: